Federal Duck Stamp: Overview

 President Herbert Hoover signed the Migratory Bird Conservation Act in 1929 to authorize the acquisition and preservation of wetlands as waterfowl habitat.
 The law, however, did not provide a permanent source of money to buy and conserve the wetlands.
 On March 16, 1934, Congress passed, and President Franklin D. Roosevelt signed, the Migratory Bird Hunting and Conservation Stamp Act, popularly known as the Duck Stamp Act.
+Funds raised from sales of duck stamps go to the Migratory Bird Conservation Fund.
+As of 2024, it has been used to purchase or lease more than 2600000 acre at 264 national wildlife refuges.
+Duck stamps are issued each year, valid from July 1 to the following June 30.
+The annual federal duck stamp had a face value of $1 in 1934, jumped to $2 in 1949, and to $3 in 1959; it is now $25.

 The first Federal Duck Stamp, designed by Jay Norwood Darling in 1934 at President Franklin D. Roosevelt's request, depicts two mallards about to land on a marsh pond.
 In subsequent years, other noted wildlife artists were asked to submit designs.
 In 1949, the first duck stamp contest was opened to the public.

-Duck stamps are issued once a year.
 In most states, hunters are required to purchase both a federal and state stamp before hunting waterfowl.
-Waterfowl hunting seasons vary, but most begin in September or October, so naturally, stamps are needed prior to opening day of the hunting season.
-The annual federal duck stamp had a face value of $1 in 1934, jumped to $2 in 1949, and to $3 in 1959.
-New Hampshire has the lowest price at $4; North Carolina is the highest at $27.
 Funds generated from state stamps are designated for wetlands restoration and preservation, much like the federal funds, but with a more localized purpose.
 About 10 states issue two types of stamps, one for collectors and another for hunter use.
 Collector stamps are usually in panes of 10 or 30 without tabs.
 Hunter type stamps are usually issued in panes of five or 10, many with tabs attached.
 Governor's editions have been issued by several state agencies as a means of raising additional income.
 They have a face value of approximately $50, and are imprinted with the name of the state governor.
 Governors also hand-sign a limited number of stamps.